 When my last post ended I was over 39 weeks pregnant, and very excited to meet my little baby!
 And to find out if I'd been growing a boy or a girl for the past 39 weeks!

-On October 24, 2006 I went to my OB appointment while my best friend Jeni watched my daycare kids and Sweet Pea.
+On October 24, 2006 I went to my OB appointment while a friend watched my daycare kids and Sweet Pea.
 My appointment was at 10:00, after doing all the typical checks, my nurse practitioner told me she'd try to strip my membranes so I could maybe go into labor... this time she was able to do it!

-I had already been having strong contractions (like serious contractions... real labor contractions that just weren't becoming regular and progressively stronger, but strong enough to wake me up) about 20 minutes apart for a solid 33 hours, so I knew it would be soon.
+I had already been having strong contractions (like serious contractions... real labor contractions that just weren't becoming speeding up or growing progressively stronger, but strong enough to wake me up) about 20 minutes apart for a solid 33 hours, so I knew it would be soon.
 I had told my NP that I hadn't been sleeping at night, so she gave me a couple pills and told me to go home, send my daycare kids home, find someone to watch Sweet Pea and take a long nap so I could be rested up for labor.

-No nap would be had though, because on my way home (about a 20 minute drive) my contractions started picking up, and when I got home I started timing them while Jeni stuck around until I knew if I would still need her.
-By the time I got home at 11:00 my contractions were 7 minutes apart!
+No nap would be had though, because on my way home (about a 20 minute drive) my contractions started picking up, and when I got home I started timing them.
+By the time I got home at 11:00 my contractions were 7 minutes apart and I called all the daycare parents to pick up the kiddos!
 At 12:30 they were in the 5-7 minutes apart range and I called the hospital, and was told to come in!
 Our hospital was a good 30 minutes away with no traffic, so we weren't going to wait around for the 5 minutes apart mark.
 I called Spence and told him, "It's time!" and he hurried home.
-Jeni stuck around to watch the kids until their parents got there to pick them up, and a grandparent was able to get Sweet Pea, but all the kids were picked up very quickly since I had called them at 11:00, and everyone was out of the house by the time Spencer got home and grabbed some last minute things.
+All the kids were picked up very quickly since I had called them at 11:00, and everyone was out of the house by the time Spencer got home and grabbed some last minute things.

 On the way to the hospital my contractions had gotten really strong and I was getting very impatient while we made our way to the hospital... all I could think of was one word...
 "Epidural" and the sooner we got there, the sooner I'd have an anesthesiologist in the room!
 We were all set up in PETU to be evaluated at 2:15 in the afternoon.
 My water broke in PETU, but it wasn't a gush and they weren't sure it had broke until much later.
 But I had felt something pop down there, and when I told the nurse that, she said it was probably water breaking, and that we would get me to a room.